-The Academy participates in the statewide Michigan Public School Employees' Retirement System(System) which is a cost-sharing, multiple employer, state-wide, defined benefit public employee retirement plan governed by the State of Michigan originally created under Public Act 1363 of 1945, re-codified and currently operating under the provisions of Public Act 300 of 1980, as amended.
-The System's health plan provides all retirees with the option of receiving health, dental and vision coverage under the Michigan School Employees' Retirement Act.
+The Michigan Public School Employees' Retirement System (MPSERS) is a cost-sharing, multiple employer, state-wide, defined benefit public employee retirement plan governed by the State of Michigan (State) originally created under Public Act 136 of 1945, recodified and currently operating under the provisions of Public Act 300 of 1980, as amended.
+Section 25 of this act establishes the board's authority to promulgate or amend the provisions of the System.
+MPSERS issues a publicly available Comprehensive Annual Financial Report that can be obtained at http://michigan.gov/mpsers-cafr.